World Cup hands Argentina chance to forget economic woes

 "Argentina has its problems.
 Argentina always has its problems," said Jose-Luis Maxone after watching the game in a downtown park.
 "But this is a moment to forget our worries, a moment to enjoy."

-Across the capital, in the upmarket Belgrano neighbourhood, thousands of fans clad in the national strip or sporting blue and white face paint gathered at a major intersection singing anthems and waving flags.
+Across the capital, in the upmarket Belgrano neighborhood, thousands of fans clad in the national strip or sporting blue and white face paint gathered at a major intersection singing anthems and waving flags.

 "Everyday I love you more, oh Argentina, it's a feeling I just can't stop," went one song.